idia-astro/jedi-madagaska/README.md

 If you want to check/verify which group you belong to, ssh to the machine (`ssh -XY username@jedi.idia.ac.za`) and type `groups`, you will see all the groups you belong to.

 ## Storage
+Our virtual machine access to data is managed with Unix groups.

+* `/data/users` This where we have home directory
+* `/data/containers`  This holds all containers that are available
+* `/data/tutors`  This is an extra folder that tutors can use to collaborate if needed
+* `/data/projects` This is where all project data is, it is also devided into project folders.
+You only have the write access to the project folder you belong to.